Chapter 5

 Primary Buffer Panel

 Ah yes… my favorite space sandbox.
 One of the games I keep blogging about a lot.
 This is the game I hacked a LUA plugin for to get game data out of the game.
 I’m also sideloading LuaSocket for the communication with my plumbing pipeline.
-I’ve yet to write up in detail how I managed to do this but the socket server implementation is already avaiable on https://github.com/bekopharm/x4-projects/wiki/Quick-manual
+I’ve yet to write up in detail how I managed to do this but the socket server implementation is already available on https://github.com/bekopharm/x4-projects/wiki/Quick-manual

 There are a bunch of videos showcasing X4: Foundations with my Primary Buffer Panel on my YouTube and PeerTube accounts.